Download a PDF of this Fact sheet: Non-practising registration for nurses and midwives (266 KB,PDF)

 As a matter of professional etiquette, the NMBA expects the non-practising registrant to make it clear that they hold non-practising registration.

-While being registered as a non-practising registrant, there is no obligation under the National Law to meet the registration standard requirements of continuing professional development, professional indemnity insurance or recency of practice.
-Recency of practice and other standards must be met if seeking to become a practising registrant.
+As a non-practising registrant, you are not required under the National Law to meet the registration standard requirements of continuing professional development, professional indemnity insurance or recency of practice.

-If you hold non-practising registration type and would like to become a practising registrant, you must lodge an application form for general registration and you must meet all the requirements of the NMBA’s mandatory registration standards.
-These include continuing professional development, disclosure of criminal history, professional indemnity insurance and recency of practice.
+If you hold non-practising registration and would like to become a practising registrant, you must lodge an application form (AGNP-40) for general registration and meet all the requirements of the following NMBA registration standards:

 If you do not meet the recency of practice registration standard requirement, the NMBA’s information on Re-entry to practice applies.